NatanCieplinski/NatanCieplinski/README.md

 My name is Natan and I’m a Computer Science Student and Junior Web Developer with a passion for UX.

-Currently I am in the last year of my bachelor degree, and the expected graduation date is in October so exams and my thesis are my priorities.
-If you still want to get in touch, my DMs are open.

 Tech i enjoy working with the most:
 - **JavaScript** 💛 : I'm particular fascinated by DOM diffing, virtual DOM and state management.
 - **Vue** 💚 : I use it in every single personal project.
 Vue for the Web and Vue + Electron for Desktop.